What to Expect on a Sunday Morning at Glen Abbey United

 • Prayer, to renew our communication with God and bring us into worship

-• Hymns, or modern praise songs, to allow us to hum along in praise
+• Hymns, or modern praise songs, to allow us to sing along in praise

-• Rev. Ted spends time with our youngest participants by talking with Buford, a very popular dog.
-Sunday school will resume later when it is safe to do so.
+• Rev. Ted spends time with our youngest participants by chatting with them or talking with Buford, a very popular dog.
+After which the children are invited to go to Sunday school for a safe and fun time with our well-qualified teachers.

 • Scripture, reading passages from the Bible ranging from the Old Testament through the Gospel of Jesus and the letters that his earliest disciples wrote to the first churches